The Odyssey to Odyssey

-To date, our graduates have:
+To date, our graduates have gone beyond Odyssey to:

-studied overseas in Switzerland and Hawaii
+study overseas in Switzerland and Hawaii

-gone on to serve our country in the military and armed forces
+serve our country in the military and armed forces

 As you can tell, we are a school committed to reimagining the very fabric of what education can and should be!
 We invite you to come see for yourself what makes OLA such a special place.
 We think you will find that within our rhythm of mentoring, highly engaged classes, experiential learning, and commitment to community, there is an alchemy that transforms “information” into the in/formation of genuinely unique, and truly amazing human beings.